mdn/curriculum/curriculum/2-core/2-styling/3-6-sizing.md

 - Setting sizes using logical properties

-  - Understand that these properties make create bidirectional/multi-language interfaces easier, and why.
+  - Understand that these properties make creating bidirectional/multi-language interfaces easier, and why.

-- min/max-width and min/max-height
+- `min-`/`max-width` and `min-`/`max-height`

 - Viewport units